foreverfl/vscode/docs/devcontainers/tutorial.md

 ### Run the application

-We can now hit `kb(workbench.action.debug.start)`, which will run the application inside the container.
+We can now hit `F5`, which will run the application inside the container.
 Once the process starts, navigate to [http://localhost:3000](http://localhost:3000) and you should see the simple Node.js server running!

 ![Running the application](images/tutorial/hello-remote-world.png)